I Feel Alright

 I Feel Alright is the sixth studio album by Steve Earle, released in 1996.

+The title track was featured in the closing scenes of the season 2 finale of The Wire.

 Critical reception

 Writing for Entertainment Weekly, Alanna Nash gave I Feel Alright an "A" grade.
 She wrote, "If I Feel Alright doesn’t deliver the grit that has been Earle’s gift to rock and country, his roots-rock joie de vivre sends no apologies, only a healthy message for the ’90s: Don’t feel bad about feeling good."